59 people found this helpful

 How do I descale a kettle?

-If you’re looking to kettle-descale, vinegar is a great option and it also works for coffee machines.
-Use it to tease encrusted limescale off the kettle with minimal effort.
+Vinegar is a great gentle acid for all sorts of home cleaning.
+Use it to get limescale off the kettle with minimal effort.

-- Fill a kettle ¾ full with equal parts white vinegar and water.
+- Fill the kettle ¾ full of equal parts white vinegar and water.

 - Close the lid and bring to the boil.

-- Rinse a few times to clear out the dislodged limescale.
+- Rinse a few times to clear out the dislodged limescale and admire your new limescale-free kettle!

-- Boil again with water only and rinse again to remove the smell and taste of vinegar (no one wants vinegar-infused tea).
+- The next step is technically optional but very highly recommended before you start brewing: boil your kettle again using only water and rinse again to remove the smell and taste of vinegar (unless you fancy vinegar-infused tea!)

-If you have a lot of limescale build-up then you may find some areas need more targeted cleaning.
-Soak a sturdy kitchen towel with vinegar and wrap it around areas with lots of limescale.
-Leave for at least an hour and you should then be able to just wipe it off.
+If you have a lot of build-up then you may find that removing limescale from some areas requires a more targeted, intense approach.
+Soak a sturdy kitchen towel with vinegar and wrap it around any areas with a lot of limescale.
+Leave for at least an hour, and you should then be able to descale the kettle by simply wiping the limescale off.

 How to descale a kettle with bicarbonate of soda